Serious question: Do you know who your friends are? What makes your friends your friends in life or on Facebook

 But the lesson I learned this week is more of a reminder.
 I have too often confused the weak bonds I have with people.
 I know with the strong bonds I have with people who are my friends.
 When I run the names of the people I call “good friends” through this new filter, I realize that I don’t have as many good friends as I thought.
 And that’s not a bad thing, because the ones I do have I value even more.

-My family member who is a casting agent for the past 30 yrs told me something that still resonates today.
+My family member who is a casting agent for the past 30 yrs told me something that still resonated.

 ” Everyone wants to ride the limo with you when times are good.
-But what you want is the friend who will hop on the bus with you and drive when the bus breaks down.
+But what you want is the friend who will hop on the bus with you and drive when the limo breaks down.
 Then you will know who your real friends are.”
-In Hollywood she said ‘Until that happens you will never know who is your real friend.
+In Hollywood she said ‘Until that happens you will never know who is your real friend or who is real.
 That’s why I don’t envy those who have 1000 friends .
 I envy those those who have 1-3 good friends because that’s what everyone in this town really wants”

 That applies everywhere.